PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Experiments

 This subsection evaluates the effectiveness of individual components in PixelVLA on SimplerEnv-Google Robot in terms of Variant Aggregation.
 As shown in Tab.~\ref{tab: ablation}, we use OpenVLA as the baseline model.
 Here, Baseline+FT refers to fine-tuning OpenVLA directly on a mixture of Fractal dataset and Bridge v2 dataset.
 In addition, Baseline+FT+CAT indicates training OpenVLA with the proposed continuous action training stage using a continuous action decoder, while Baseline+FT+PUE denotes fine-tuning OpenVLA with the proposed pixel-level understanding enhancement stage on the Pixel-160 dataset.

 As presented in Tab.~\ref{tab: ablation}, incorporating the continuous action training stage (Baseline+FT+CAT) improves the average score of 3.8\% compared to Baseline, highlighting the benefits of the proposed continuous action decoder.
 Further enhancement with pixel-level understanding (Baseline+FT+PUE) yields a more substantial gain of 8.0\%.
+Compared to the single-stage Baseline+FT+PUE, PixelVLA adds a continuous action training stage, and this two-stage scheme leads to a slight drop on Open/Close Drawer, due to the catastrophic forgetting (\cite{li2024revisiting}) in joint two-stage optimization and the high difficulty and sensitivity of this task.
 Ultimately, PixelVLA outperforms Baseline+FT+CAT by 6.3\%.
-This progressive improvement validates the effectiveness of both pixel-level understanding and multimodal prompts in advancing visuomotor control capabilities.
+This progressive improvement validates the effectiveness of both pixel-level understanding and multimodal prompts in advancing generalization capabilities.